 Merging accounts should only be done for a single user.
 If you merge your account with accounts that you do not have control over, it can result in unexpected outcomes such as the loss of data or modification of other account info such as billing info or maps.

-Start by logging in to one of the accounts, to the the Your Account panel, and next to your login name you will find a link that says "Add Alternate Login."
+Start by logging in to one of the accounts, to the the Your Account panel, and next to your login name you will find a link that says "merge login."

 You must choose whether to make the account you are already logged in with the primary, or vice versa.
 If you have a paid subscription, the account with the subscription should be your primary one.
-If both accounts have associated subscriptions, or if you mix this up and your combined accounts do not seem to have the subscription anymore, you will need to contact us to sort things out.
+If both accounts have associated subscriptions, or if you mix this up and your combined accounts do not seem to have the subscription anymore, you will need to contact us at firstname.lastname@example.org to fix it.

 You will be redirected to a login page.
 Select the appropriate provider and sign in with the alternate account that you wish to merge with your primary account.
 If your team uses a custom login server, enter your team alias in the indicated space.